Brake Safety Week 2024: What CVSA Will Focus on This Year

 Brake Safety Week happens in August.
 The data they collect during Brake Safety Week is compiled, sorted and reported on later in the year.

 The second campaign, Brake Safety Day, is unannounced each year.
-This year, it was held on April 19 and 6,829 CMVs were inspected across the U.S., Canada and Mexico.
+In 2023, it was held on April 19 and 6,829 CMVs were inspected across the U.S., Canada and Mexico.
 773 of the vehicles inspected (11.3 percent) were deemed unfit for roadways and were given OOS violations.
+It has yet to happen this year.

-The top OOS violations* were categorized as follows:
+The top OOS violations* in 2023 were categorized as follows:

 *As reported by CVSA